philip-jones/vim-config/README.md

   ~/.vim/pack/github/start/copilot.vim
 ```

+Then set up / log in to Copilot on Github.
+Start up vim then call `:Copilot setup`

 # Install Vim / Git plugin "fugitive".

 Fugitive is a Git wrapper for Vim, allowing you to run Git commands.